mrdoob/three.js/threejs/lessons/threejs-load-gltf.md

 ```

 So as a simple test I thought I would just try rotating
-all the children of the "Cars" node around their Y axis
+all the children of the "Cars" node around their Y axis.

 I looked up the "Cars" node after loading the scene
 and saved the result.